 - Christmas expenses you forgot to budget for

 This doesn’t take much time to do and it can ensure that your finalized holiday budget is doable.

 If you’re budgeting for Christmas earlier in the year, you might want to do this again as it gets closer to the holidays.
 This way, you can plan ahead for any changes you might need to make.

 For example, if you’ve added one or two people to your gift list you might need to adjust your gift spending.
-Or if you’ve saved more than you planned to for Christmas, you might want to add those extra funds into your holiday budget.
+Or if you’ve saved more than you planned for Christmas, you might want to add those extra funds in to your holiday budget.

 When you’re living on a tight budget, it pays to make every penny count at the holidays.

 So here are a few more tips that can help you save money at Christmas and stretch your budget.